Friday, Oct. 4 – Sunday, Oct. 6, 2024

 What types of activities are available to the families?

-Arts and crafts, swimming, hiking, sporting games, carpet ball, ping pong, indoor cards and game room, and boating (weather dependent).
+Swimming, hiking, sporting games, carpet ball, ping pong, indoor cards and game room.
 You name it, you can probably do it!

 Do we eat together?